Banner Image

 2) American Dream — East Rutherford, New Jersey (NYC metro)

 It is often called the second-largest mall in the USA and has been the center of entertainment for the longest time.
-All the entertainment units inside ensure a family has fun together.
+All the entertainment units inside ensure that the family has fun together.
 It has Nickelodeon Universe, a ski and snow resort, and Dreamworks, one of North America's largest Indoor waterparks.
 It guarantees fun when you stay with them.

 Size: ~3.0M sq ft (retail + attractions reported together) • Opened: 2019